Marketing is a team effort. So invite your coworkers and external partners for an optimal overview, improved efficiency and greater collaboration.

 - Limit access to specific projects within a plan?
 Invite them to the projects.
 Choose between Project Editor* and Project Reviewer*.
 They don't have access to Budget, so it's safe to add your freelancers and suppliers.
 They won't know how much you actually estimated for their services. :)

-*: You can add unlimited Reviewers, Project Editors, and Project Reviewers at no cost at all.
+*: You can add unlimited Reviewers, and Project Reviewers at no cost at all.
+Project Editors are limited to 10 projects.
 Only users with editing rights on Plan and Account level count in your subscription plan.

 Give your coworkers a job